Electrical network: By passivity

 An active network contains at least one voltage source or current source that can supply energy to the network indefinitely.
 A passive network does not contain an active source.

 An active network contains one or more sources of electromotive force.
 Practical examples of such sources include a battery or a generator.
 Active elements can inject power to the circuit, provide power gain, and control the current flow within the circuit.

 Passive networks do not contain any sources of electromotive force.
 They consist of passive elements like resistors and capacitors.

 By linearity

-A network is linear if its signals obey the principle of superposition; otherwise it is non-linear.
+Linear electrical networks, a special type consisting only of sources (voltage or current), linear lumped elements (resistors, capacitors, inductors), and linear distributed elements (transmission lines), have the property that signals are linearly superimposable.
+They are thus more easily analyzed, using powerful frequency domain methods such as Laplace transforms, to determine DC response, AC response, and transient response.

 Passive networks are generally taken to be linear, but there are exceptions.
 For instance, an inductor with an iron core can be driven into saturation if driven with a large enough current.
 In this region, the behaviour of the inductor is very non-linear.